kubermatic/machine-controller/README.md

 ## What works
 - Kubernetes v1.8.5 and v1.9.0
 - Creation of worker nodes on AWS, Digitalocean, Openstack and Hetzner cloud
-- Using Ubuntu & Coreos ContainerLinux distributions
+- Using Ubuntu, CoreOS/RedHat ContainerLinux or CentOS 7 distributions
 - Using Ubuntu with [CRI-O](https://github.com/kubernetes-incubator/cri-o) container runtime instead of Docker

 ## What does not work